proge-software/lectio-uninapoli-2021/04.data-ingestion/README.md

 # Data Ingestion

-We talk tools Azure provides for Data Ingestion, Data Transformation, and Data Orchestration.
+We talk about tools Azure provides for integrating data from multiple sources and prepare it for further analysis.